 Elaine Moriarty is Assistant Professor in Sociology at Trinity College.
 Her teaching and research interests include mobility and migration, qualitative research methods, and race and ethnicity.
 Elaine is currently researching ‘New forms of mobility and the Portability of Social Protections in Europe’.
 Her most recent publications include (2013) 'New Mobilities in Europe: Polish Migration to Ireland post 2004' Manchester University Press, UK (with Torben Krings, James Wickham, Alicja Bobek and Justyna Salamonska) and (2012) 'Taking on almost everyone?'
 Migrant and Employer Recruitment Strategies in a Booming Labour Market, International Journal of Human Resource Management, (with James Wickham, Torben Krings, Justyna Salamonska, Alicja Bobek).

 Elaine holds a Bachelor of Social Science from University College Cork and an MPhil in Ethnic and Racial Studies and a PhD in Sociology both from Trinity College Dublin.

-Dr Peter Mühlau
+Assistant Professor Peter Mühlau